PoisotLab/EcologicalNetworks.jl/docs/src/usecase/nestedness.md

 println(
         "The original network has a nestedness of ", nest(N),
-        ", which is greater than expected by chance (p ~ ", results.pval,
+        ",\n", "which is greater than expected by chance (p ~ ", results.pval,
         ") -- ",
         results.n,